 Designing Big Data - Charter Communications

-Designed useful solutions and product workflows to curate, represent, visualize all the performance & customer feedback data for all charter’s products & services across cable, internet and digital apps.
+Designed useful tools, product workflows and features to curate, represent, visualize all the performance & customer feedback data for all charter’s products & services across cable, internet and digital apps.

 Skills